ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter9.md

 He found Wèi WúXiàn having a nightmare—his slender body was curled up and shaking violently, while he was crying hard.

-Deeply concerned, Lán WàngJī carried him on his laps and cuddled him close.
+Deeply concerned, Lán WàngJī carried him on his lap and cuddled him close.

-As Wèi WúXiàn continued to cry, Lán WàngJī held his face and tenderly kissed his eyelids, while gently stroking his back to soothe him.
+As Wèi WúXiàn continued to cry, Lán WàngJī held his face and tenderly kissed his eyelids while gently stroking his back to soothe him.

-Wèi WúXiàn didn’t know whether he should feel sad for Lán WàngJī, or be angry at himself for having such a bad memory.
+Wèi WúXiàn didn’t know whether he should feel sad for Lán WàngJī or be angry at himself for having such a bad memory.

-Now that he had woken up, Wèi WúXiàn stared at Lán WàngJī with sadness—the same person, who was extremely worried about his other self in his dream, was now looked at him with concern.
+Now that he had woken up, Wèi WúXiàn stared at Lán WàngJī with sadness—the same person who was extremely worried about his other self in his dream was now looking at him with concern.

 Lán WàngJī had rarely seen Wèi WúXiàn in such a hysterical state.
-Moreover, he was still drunk and at loss; he didn’t know what to say or do.
+Moreover, he hadn't sobered up yet, and he didn’t know what to say or do.
 He just kept on kissing his eyelids as though it would stop Wèi WúXiàn’s tears from rolling down.

-Lán XīChén’s hearing ability was very good, nothing had escape his perception.
-He clearly heard Wèi WúXiàn crying, and got worried.
-After a short moment of hesitation, he knocked on the door, and asked “WàngJī, is WúXiàn all right?”
+Lán XīChén’s hearing ability was excellent; nothing had escaped his perception.
+He clearly heard Wèi WúXiàn crying and got worried.
+After a short moment of hesitation, he knocked on the door and asked “WàngJī, is WúXiàn all right?”

-Wèi WúXiàn was startled when he heard Lán XīChén’s voice, he asked, “Lán Zhàn, why is Dà-gē here?”
+Wèi WúXiàn was startled when he heard Lán XīChén’s voice; he asked, “Lán Zhàn, why is Dà-gē here?”

 Lán WàngJī gently wiped the tears from the corners of Wèi WúXiàn’s eyes, then replied, “I don’t know.”

-Wèi WúXiàn was a little bit surprised by Lán WàngJī’s reply, then realised that since Lán XīChén had asked about him, therefore he must have heard him crying.
+Wèi WúXiàn was a little bit surprised by Lán WàngJī’s reply.
+He then realised that Lán XīChén must have heard him cry, since he seemed so concerned.
 He suddenly felt embarrassed.

 Then it crossed his mind that Lán XīChén might have something important to tell them, and since he was sleeping, it was probably inconvenient for him to come in.

-He sat up and tried get out of Lán WàngJī’s arms, but Lán WàngJī put him in bed, and pulled the duvet over him, he said, “You haven’t had enough sleep.
+He sat up and tried to get out of Lán WàngJī’s arms, but Lán WàngJī put him in bed and pulled the duvet over him.
+He said, “You haven’t had enough sleep.
 Just keep resting.”

-Wèi WúXiàn was amused as well as helpless, he said, “Lán Zhàn, you shouldn’t let Dà-gē waiting outside.”
+Wèi WúXiàn was amused as well as helpless; he said, “Lán Zhàn, you shouldn’t let Dà-gē wait outside.”

 “As an older brother, he should be tolerant and patient with me,” Lán WàngJī remarked.

 Meanwhile, outside the door, Lán XīChén, who was about to knock again, paused as he listened to what his young brother was saying.

 Wèi WúXiàn couldn’t believe his ears, thinking that Xiǎo-gǔbǎn* became really bold while he was drunk.
-His words could cause anyone to feel like stuck by lightning.
+His words could cause anyone to feel like they were struck by lightning.

 <small>*Xiǎo-gǔbǎn refers to someone who sticks to the rules.
 Back then, when they were teenagers, Wèi WúXiàn used to call Lán WàngJī like this.</small>